Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Navy Seals use Jayesh' dingle berries to make cluster bombs.
+Jayesh can win America's Got Talent on the first episode.

-Updated on: [13/7/2025]
+Updated on: [14/7/2025]
 <!-- #jokeEnd -->